Jazzsw/TDS-Matrixify-Parser/README.md

 # SheetForge (TDS-Matrixify-Parser)
-Parser to take TDS sheets format pricelist and generate a Matrixify-readable file
+An advanced parser to take several sheets of different formats, in addition to user inputs and generate and download a single Matrixify-readable file

 ## ==================== Functionality ==================== ##